Thomas Keller’s approach to making pasta dough promises an authentic and exquisite result.

 Instructions

-- Place the flour in a large mixing bowl and separate egg yolks in a separate bowl.
-Form the flour into a mound and create a well in the center, resembling a volcano.
+- Place the flour in a large mixing and form a mound into the flour and create a well in the center.
+Pour egg yolks into it.

 - Add the large egg to the bowl.